cbmr-data/cbmr-data.github.io/esrum/source/usage/access/connecting.rst

    $ ssh abc123@esrumhead01fl.unicph.domain

-The first time you connect, you will likely be informed that the ``the authenticity of host ... can't be established``.
+You will likely be informed that the ``the authenticity of host ... can't be established``.
 This is expected *the first time you connect* (see below), and you should simply type ``yes`` and press enter to continue.
 Once you've done so, you can enter your UCPH account password, and approve the connection via the NetIQ app.

 .. code-block:: console
    :emphasize-lines: 5,7